 The limitation on jurisdiction would be actions which involve title to property, foreclosure of mortgage, enforcement of a lien on real property, false imprisonment, libel slander, malicious prosecution, a person in his or her capacity as executor or administrator of an estate.
 Forms are not available.
 Filing fee is $83.00.

 In Small Claims the jurisdictional amount involved is less than $5,000.
 A plaintiff who allegedly suffered damages in excess of $5,000 may still file a small claim, but by doing so waives the right to recover anything in excess of the jurisdictional amount.

 Small Claims is the venue where legal technicalities are relaxed.
 A person or business can easily navigate the legal process without hiring an attorney.
 There are no juries, and lawyers are not allowed to represent either party unless permission is granted by a judge.

 Forms for this type of action are provided by the Court.
 You are required to sign the notice in the presence of the clerk, unless otherwise instructed by the court.
 The clerk may assist the parties with procedure, but are not allowed to give legal advice or to predict how the judge might rule in a given situation.

 Any person desiring to change his or her name may file the action in the District Court of his or her residence.
 A person is free to choose any name that he or she wants provided that it is not done for fraudulent purposes.
 Forms are available at the District Court Administration Office.
-The filing fee is $125.00 cash for individual or minor name change and $126.00 cash for family name changes.
+The filing fee is $165.00 cash for individual, family or minor name changes.